linz/linz-bde-uploader/README.md

 END
 $$;
 ```

+#### Logging setup

-Also creating a standard system log directory in /var/log would be a good idea:
+Creating a standard system log directory in /var/log would be a good idea:

 ```shell
 BDE_LOG_DIR=/var/log/linz-bde-uploader